Current Students Student Organizations

 - Improve awareness about the profession of pharmacy by increasing attendance at meetings and events held both on local and national levels.

-- To have the majority of students on OrgSync and to have the organizations start to utilize this as a means of communications with their members.
+- To have the majority of students on OrgSync and to have the organizations start to utilize this as a means of communication with their members.